mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 We had 3 preliminary exams (Macro, Micro, Metrics), which were cumulative and spaced out by one week in between each exam.

 <ul>
-  <li> <b>Day before:</b> The day before the prelim, I did not do any intense studying.
+  <li> <u><b>Day before:</b></u> The day before the prelim, I did not do any intense studying.
 I just reviewed my study guides and the past prelim solutions I had made.
 I shut off all studying by 7pm, ate a hearty dinner, and then got a good night’s rest. </li>
-  <li> <b>Day of:</b> I got to the exam early.
+  <li> <u><b>Day of:</b></u> I got to the exam early.
 For some exams, our seats were assigned, and for others, we had free seating.
 Since I had done mock exams in the rooms, I had a pretty good idea of where I wanted to sit for the exams with free seating.
 So it was nice to get to the exams early.
 Our exams were all anonymous and the department provided the paper we were supposed to write on.
 Getting there early allowed me to set up my desk (and cup of pens!), lay my snacks out under my seat, and put my unique identifier on each page (so I wouldn’t have to worry about it later!).
   <ul>
     <li> During the exam itself, I tried to execute everything I learned from the mocks and stayed confident throughout.  </li>
     <li> After the exam, I tried to not talk about it.
 It was done and there was nothing I could do to change what I wrote.
 There was no point in worrying or overthinking. </li>